Skip to content

 This behavior is identical to Python's subprocess.run() with shell=True.

-The pre_create hook is the first hook that can prevent worktree creation by exiting with a non-zero status.
-Unlike other hooks that show error output but continue the operation, if a pre_create hook fails, autowt will completely abort worktree creation.
+The pre_create hook can prevent worktree creation by exiting with a non-zero status.
+If this hook fails, autowt will completely abort worktree creation before the worktree is created.

 [scripts]